 Read the sample applications

-Three applications from organizations that were awarded NEA Big Read grants are available on the guidelines page.
-These organizations vary in type, location, and size, and provide examples of successful applications.
+Three applications from different organizations that were awarded NEA Big Read grants are available below.
+These organizations vary in type, location, and size.
+Please note that the application questions and format have changed.

 You likely have an idea of the title and kind of programming you’d like to do, but if you’d like to see what other NEA Big Read grantees have done, there are several resources available to you: